The Ancient Language Prerequisite Tuition Rebate is designed to help students take necessary language prerequisites free-of-charge.

-Wheaton College provides an Ancient Language Tuition Rebate for students who take Hebrew and/or Greek pre-requisite language courses at Wheaton.
-This rebate, covering up to 24 credit hours, significantly reduces the overall cost for anyone who has not previously studied the biblical languages.
+Wheaton College provides an Ancient Language Tuition Rebate for you to take Hebrew and/or Greek prerequisite language courses at Wheaton.
+This rebate, covering up to 16 credit hours, significantly reduces the overall cost for for studying the biblical languages.
 This rebate does not cover the cost for competency exams or the cost for ancient language courses taken at another college or university.